 If you look at arranged marriages for any length of time, you see that for some women there is no choice at all.
-Arranged marriages are often code for forced marriages; in many cases the brides are under 15 years old, with countries like Niger and India having particularly disturbing rates of child brides.
+Arranged marriages often mean forced marriages; in many cases, the brides are under 15 years old, with countries like Niger and India having particularly disturbing rates of child brides.
 These girls are often pulled out of school and isolated, left with no choices or opportunities.
-So while on the one hand the modern trend has been to grant more autonomy to those involved, it’s important to remember that in many cases it is still a veneer, cloaking abuse in the name of tradition.
+So while on the one hand, the modern trend has been to grant more autonomy to those involved, it’s important to remember that in many cases it is still a veneer, cloaking abuse in the name of tradition.

-Yet, there are heartening trends in arranged marriages—and some people even prefer that their parents do a lot of the legwork, leaving them to just give the final “yay” or “nay,” with more of a blend of tradition and modern independence that allows people to find matches that make all parties happy.
+Yet, there are heartening trends in arranged marriages—and some people even prefer that their parents do a lot of the legwork, leaving them to just give the final “yay” or “nay,” introducing a blend of tradition and modern independence that allows people to find matches that make all parties happy.

 Arranged marriages have been practiced around the world for thousands of years—just look at any royal lineage.
 While they have lost popularity in western cultures, their historical presence can still be found in many common wedding traditions.

 Where are arranged marriages most common?